 There will be a series of programs offered to admitted students each spring.
 We will also host an event for enrolling transfer students in June.

 These programs will be designed to introduce you to our campus and will include opportunities to meet with current William & Mary students and faculty.
 Information about these programs will be included in your admission email and decision packet.

-Once the Office of Undergraduate Admission begins to process your application (meaning we receive your Common Application), you will be sent an email to the email address provided on your application.
+Once the Office of Undergraduate Admission begins to process your application (meaning we receive your Common Application or Coalition Application), you will be sent an email to the email address provided on your application.
 We will send a second email to confirm we have completed your application (meaning we received all required components).
 Parents of freshman applicants will also receive these emails.
 To prevent emails from us ending up in your spam or junk mail folders, please be sure to add @wm.edu to your safe-senders list.
 You will not receive any additional emails from the Admission Office unless we are missing required information.
 Any email regarding incomplete applications will alert you as to what component is missing and provide you with instructions as to how to send our office the missing materials.
 If these components are sent in after the application deadline no penalty will be assessed during the review process.
 If we are unable to reach you via email, we will attempt to reach you by phone.

 Students wishing to apply after the January 1 freshman application deadline or after the November 1/March 1 transfer deadline must contact the Office of Undergraduate Admission.
 Requests for deadline extensions and late applications will be handled on a case-by-case basis.
 Please call the Office of Undergraduate Admission at 757-221-4223 or email us at email@example.com to inquire about deadline extensions.